Analysis | The 2021 NBA award picks reflect consistency through a most inconsistent season

 Executive of the year

-1. Sean Marks 2.
-James Jones 3.
+1. Sean Marks; 2.
+James Jones; 3.
 Tim Connelly

 With so many stars re-signing long-term extensions last fall, this season was all about trades for the league’s executive corps.
 Marks made the biggest deal of all by landing Harden in a midseason blockbuster that catapulted the Brooklyn Nets toward the top of the East.
-That move has helped Brooklyn become a landing spot for veterans like Blake Griffin and LaMarcus Aldridge and the core trio of Durant, Harden and Kyrie Irving should gives Marks a sturdy base to target ring-chasers for years to come.
+That move has helped Brooklyn become a landing spot for veterans Blake Griffin and LaMarcus Aldridge and the core trio of Durant, Harden and Kyrie Irving give Marks a sturdy base to target ring-chasers for years to come.

-The Suns’ Jones gambled by trading for Paul and his max contract last November, but the 36-year-old point guard has paid off that bet all year long.
-Phoenix’s other moves — including its recent draft picks — have left something to be desired, but the NBA is a relationship business and Jones proved that he could land a legit star after his predecessors struck out repeatedly in free agency and trades.
+The Suns’ Jones gambled by trading for Paul and his max contract in November, but the 36-year-old point guard has paid off that bet all year long.
+Phoenix’s other moves — including its recent draft picks — have left something to be desired, but the NBA is a relationship business, and Jones proved that he could land a legit star after his predecessors struck out repeatedly in free agency and trades.
 Connelly made up for several high-profile offseason defections with a fantastic trade for Aaron Gordon at the deadline.
-Thanks to that move, the Denver Nuggets remain sneaky title contenders even after losing Jamal Murray to a season-ending knee injury.
+Thanks to that move, the Nuggets remain sneaky title contenders even after losing Jamal Murray to a season-ending knee injury.